GarySimons/Gary_Simons/README.md

 The aim of the project is to produce a website using **Flask** and **Python** that allows the use of data stored in a database on **MongoDB**.
 The site has to demostrate the data storage principles that you should be able to **create, read, update and delete (CRUD)** that data through a user interface.
 For my project, the user of that interface will be **me** as the site's owner.
 I have 'hidden' an admin section, which can be accessed from the footer on the **Contact** page.
 This takes you to the **Admin** page, from which you can read, add, update or delete the data.
 The data is diplayed to the users in a panel on the **About** page, using easy to diguest text and progress bars to show skills and skill levels attained.

-The site is designed to reflect me as a creative full stack web developer and show my style.
+***The site is designed to reflect me as a creative full stack web developer** and show my style.
 The site is clean and stylish, using muted blocks of colour to define areas.
 I created a simple, complimentary, sophisticated colour scheme that carries through the site.
 This enables the different pages to have their own feel and identity, while maintaining a holding colour theme that ties them all together, giving an upmarket feel.

 I've used the san serif font **Montserrat** in two weights (300 and 500) with some sophisticated letter spacing to add to the airy feel.
 I like the no-nonsense clean lines of the font, and feel it suits the site perfectly.

 I carried the same basic grid throught the pages to add contsiancy and easy of navigation.
 A lager section header quickly establishes the page you've landed on, and under that, is a panel holding the content for that page.

-I created an image of a woodcut style bird carrying a card with the coding symbol on it.
+I created an image of a woodcut style bird carrying a card with the coding symbol **</>** on it.
 It is not only a beautiful image, but symbolizes me delivering coding solutions.
 I have used this image throughout the site and a visual logo of the site and of me.

-**The goals of this website are:**
+###The goals of this website are:
-1. To build brand awareness.
+* To build brand awareness.
-2. To showcase my coding skills to potential employers and recruiters.
+* To showcase my coding skills to potential employers and recruiters.
-3. To exibit my creative style to potential employers and recruiters.
+* To exibit my creative style to potential employers and recruiters.
-4. Intuitive navigation to keep the user engaged.
+* Intuitive navigation to keep the user engaged.

 ![IMG](/static/images/birdreadmesmall.png)